RumeelHussainbnb/CoreDAODocs/docs/Node/validator/rewards.md

 * $rSu$ is the CORE token staking rewards per unit;
 * $rBu$ is the BTC staking rewards per unit;

-These reward-splitting functions are designed to create an active market for rewards while encouraging competition amongst the validator set for both delegated hash power and delegated stake.
+These reward-splitting functions are designed to create an active market for rewards while encouraging competition amongst the validator set for both delegated hash power and delegated stake (BTC and CORE).
 For their part, delegators will try to optimize their own rewards by choosing validators with lower amounts of delegated hash power and stake.
 To maximize their rewards, delegators will look both for validators that are generous in their payouts, but also don’t already have a substantial amount of delegated CORE tokens or delegated PoW.
 The less a given validator has staked, the greater a contribution from a delegator will be.
 If a delegator adds one CORE token to a validator that only has one token, they’re 50% of that validator’s total delegation.
 If they delegate to a validator with 99 CORE tokens, they’re only 1% of that validator’s total delegation.
 Since payouts are determined in part based on the percentage of total stake each delegator accounts for, they’ll be incentivized to try and find validators with small delegations.

 ## Reward Distribution Strategy
 Core DAO follows the following distribution Principles: